znuny/FAQ/doc/en/config.md

 ## General

-The package can be configured via the SysConfig in the Admin Interface.
+The package can be configured via the System Configuration in the Admin Interface.
 The following configuration options are available:

+### Frontend::RichText::Autocompletion::Modules###FAQ

+Navigation: Core

+Enable keyword searching for specifiecd categories and designate which fields are searchable.

 ### CustomerFrontend::HeaderMetaModule###3-FAQSearch.